 Norwich International Youth Project is a charity which supports young asylum seekers and refugees in Norfolk, between the ages of 11 and 25.
 Established in 2002, we continue to welcome young people from across the world.

 - To increase opportunity and encourage successful integration within the wider community.

 - To improve access to education and help young people to achieve their goals.

 At the heart of Norwich International Youth Project is an inspiring group of young people.
-Our members come from countries across Europe, Africa and Asia, including Afghanistan, Albania, Cameroon, Chad, DRC, El Salvador, Eritrea, Gambia, Guinea Bissau, Hong Kong, Iran, Iraq, Kuwait, Morocco, Namibia, Nigeria, Pakistan, Somalia, Sudan, Syria, Vietnam and Zimbabwe.
+Our members come from countries across the globe, including Afghanistan, Albania, Cameroon, Chad, DRC, El Salvador, Eritrea, Gambia, Guinea Bissau, Hong Kong, Iran, Iraq, Kuwait, Morocco, Namibia, Nigeria, Pakistan, Somalia, Sudan, Syria, Ukraine, Vietnam, Western Sahara, and Zimbabwe.

 Norwich International Youth Project is run by two part-time staff members and is governed by a committed board of trustees.
 Our activities are only possible thanks to a band of dedicated volunteers.
 We are happy to have Sir Norman Lamb and Mary Lamb as patrons of NIYP.